Property (T) for fiber products: Introduction

 It is well-known and easy to see that the product of two groups $G_1 \times G_2$ has Kazhdan's property (T) \cite{BdlHV} if and only if both $G_1$ and $G_2$ have Property (T).
 The aim of this article is to study the following question:

 \begin{qn} Let $G_1$ and $G_2$ have Property (T).
 Let $q_1: G_1 \to H$ and $q_2: G_2 \to H$ be homomorphisms.
 When does $G_1 \times_H G_2$ have Property (T)? \end{qn}

-It turns out that Question \ref{mainqn} does not have a uniform answer, and we provide both sufficient conditions and counter-examples.
-In Proposition \ref{prop-split}, we show that the existence of a section of $G_1 \to H$ guarantees that $G_1 \times_H G_2$ has Property (T) if both $G_1, G_2$ do.
+For simplicity, we will assume all our groups to be discrete in this introductory section, though in some cases more general versions of the results are proved in the main body of the paper.

-We shall pay special attention to the case that $G_1=G_2$ and $q_1=q_2$, in which case $G \times_H G$ can be described as a semi-direct product (Lemma \ref{lem-gpth}).
-Section \ref{sec-ns} deals exclusively with this case, and deduces equivalent conditions for Property (T) of $G \times_H G$ in terms of \begin{enumerate} \item Normalized functions of positive type (Theorem \ref{fupoty}), and \item Functions conditionally of negative type (Theorem \ref{funety}). \end{enumerate} Given an abelian locally compact group $N$ and the action of a Property (T) group $G$ on it, we obtain an action of $G$ on the space $\widehat{N}$ of equivalence classes of irreducible unitary representations of $N$, and hence on the space $\mathcal{M}(\widehat{N})$ of regular probability measures on $\widehat{N}$.
-Specializing thus to the case of abelian kernels, we deduce a further equivalent condition in terms of the space of $G-$fixed points $\mathcal{M}(\widehat{N})^G$ (Theorem \ref{prob}).
+It turns out that Question \ref{mainqn} does not have a uniform answer, and we provide both sufficient condition and counter-examples.
+We start (Proposition \ref{prop-split}) by noting the sufficient condition that one of the maps $q_1$ or $q_2$ admits a section.
+This allows us to describe $G_1\times_HG_2$ in terms of a short exact sequence and apply the criterion for extension of a Property (T) group to have Property (T).